the-mesh-app/public-assets/harry-contest/terms-of-contest.md

 **CONTEST MECHANISM**

 4.1.
-Each person who, during the period ..., registers for the CONTEST in-app, saves at least 5 products in the dedicated contest list, and has at least 3 friends in the Organizer\'s app, mesh, will automatically enter the Contest for the prize indicated in Chapter 5 of these Terms
+Each person who, during the period 12-25 February 2024, registers for the CONTEST in-app, saves at least 5 products in the dedicated contest list, and has at least 3 friends in the Organizer\'s app, mesh, will automatically enter the Contest for the prize indicated in Chapter 5 of these Terms